 In the case that there are no oppositions in the second review, the Registry will notify you to proceed with the registration of your distinctive sign.
 You’ll then have to pay the registration fees.
 Once the payment is made you will be given the certificate of your distinctive sign.

 Period of validity

 The lifespan for the registration for your regsitered trademark is 10 years.
 You can renew it, but you must do so within this 10-year period (i.e. before the expiry date).

 You must be very precise with the scope of the services and products that your sign protects or identifies, as once it is registered you will not be able to modify it.
 For future-proofing purposes, make sure you understand fully the specifications you want to attach to this design for your business into the foreseeable future.

 Register a trademark in El Salvador with trusted experts

 As mentioned at the beginning, intellectual property in these times is a very valuable asset for companies, since it serves their image and market positioning.
 Protecting your brand ensures you stay competitive in your chosen market.

 At Biz Latin Hub, we have a team of professionals who can provide you with advice and assistance regarding the complexities of registering your trademark in El Salvador, and managing your exclusive intellectual property rights.

-If you want to know more about the subject, contact our friendly El Salvador team via [email protected] for personalized support.
+If you want to know more about the subject, contact our friendly El Salvador team viaquí for personalized support.
 We are ready to help you get started.